-Total government levies and taxes were $1,437 million.
+Total government levies and taxes were $1,521 million.
 These include payroll levies, property taxes, provincial capital taxes, business taxes, harmonized sales tax, GST and other sales taxes and sundry taxes.
-For a year-over-year breakdown of government levies and taxes, see Table 8: Non-Interest Expense and Expense-to-Revenue Ratio Return on Equity in the 2011 Annual Report.
+For a year-over-year breakdown of government levies and taxes, see Table 8: Non-Interest Expense and Expense-to-Revenue Ratio in the 2012 Annual Report.

-In 2011, reported return on equity (ROE) increased 0.4 percentage points from 2010 levels and adjusted ROE increased 0.3 percentage points.
-Both increases are due to higher earnings.
-BMO’s three-year average annual total shareholder return (TSR) is 17.4%, placing us in the top tier of our Canadian and North American peer groups.
-For more information on our financial performance, see our Annual Report and our Investor Relations website (link).
+In 2012, reported return on equity (ROE) increased 0.8 percentage points from 2011 levels and adjusted ROE increased 0.5 percentage points.
+We achieved good growth in both earnings available to common shareholders, as well as increased average common shareholders’ equity.
+For more information on our financial performance, see our Annual Report and our Investor Relations website.

-We employ more than 47,000 full- and part-time workers.
-Total employee compensation in 2011 was $4,881 million.
+We employ more than 46,000 full-time equivalent employees.
+Total employee compensation in 2012 was $5,628 million.
 That number includes salaries, performance-based compensation and employee benefits.
-For a year-over-year breakdown of employee compensation, see Table 8: Non-Interest Expense and Expense-to-Revenue Ratio Return on Equity in the 2011 Annual Report.
+For a year-over-year breakdown of employee compensation, see Table 8: Non-Interest Expense and Expense-to-Revenue Ratio in the 2012 Annual Report.

 Purchasing goods and services

 In 2012, we purchased over $3 billion worth of goods and services from our preferred suppliers in North America.
 Of that, approximately $2.4 billion was spent in Canada and over $1 billion was spent in the U.S.

 Investing in our communities

-In 2011, BMO contributed more than $66.4 million in donations, sponsorships and events to groups, organizations and programs that help build and sustain resilient, vital and healthy communities in Canada and the U.S. For more information, visit our community website.
+In 2012, BMO contributed more than $87.6 million* in donations, sponsorships and events to groups, organizations and programs that help build and sustain resilient, vital and healthy communities in Canada and the U.S. For more information, visit our Community website.